-- the SIFMA Index (The Securities Industry and Financial Markets Association Municipal Swap Index released by Municipal Market Data to its subscribers), or - if the SIFMA Index is no longer published, the S&P Municipal Bond 7 Day High-Grade Rate Index (the rate determined on the basis of the S&P Municipal Bond 7 Day High-Grade Rate Index announced on Wednesday or the next preceding Business Day and as published by S&P), or

-• if neither the SIFMA Index nor the S&P Municipal Bond 7 Day High-Grade Rate Index is published, an index or a rate selected or determined by the Remarketing Agent and consented to by MTA, the Trustee and the Credit Facility Issuer.
+- the SIFMA Index (The Securities Industry and Financial Markets Association Municipal Swap Index released by Municipal Market Data to its subscribers), or - if the SIFMA Index is no longer published, the S&P Municipal Bond 7 Day High-Grade Rate Index (the rate determined on the basis of the S&P Municipal Bond 7 Day High-Grade Rate Index announced on Wednesday or the next preceding Business Day and as published by S&P), or - if neither the SIFMA Index nor the S&P Municipal Bond 7 Day High-Grade Rate Index is published, an index or a rate selected or determined by the Remarketing Agent and consented to by MTA, the Trustee and the Credit Facility Issuer.

-If there has been a failure to pay the Purchase Price of the Subseries 2012G-1 Bonds tendered or deemed tendered for purchase, the Remarketing Agent may elect to continue to use its best efforts to remarket such Subseries 2012G-1 Bonds and may set an interest rate up to the Maximum Rate.
+If there has been a failure to pay the Purchase Price of the Subseries 2020B-1 Bonds tendered or deemed tendered for purchase, the Remarketing Agent may elect to continue to use its best efforts to remarket the Subseries 2020B-1 Bonds and may set an interest rate up to the Maximum Rate.
 If an interest rate is not set by the Remarketing Agent, the interest rate will be the Alternate Rate.

-No Subseries 2012G-1 Bond (other than a Bank Bond) may at any time bear interest at a rate that is in excess of the Maximum Rate.
+No Subseries 2020B-1 Bond (other than a Bank Bond) may at any time bear interest at a rate that is in excess of the Maximum Rate.
 No Bank Bond may at any time bear interest at a rate that is in excess of 25% per annum.

 Binding Effect.
-Determination of the interest rate for the Subseries 2012G-1 Bonds, as provided herein, will, in the absence of manifest error, be conclusive and binding upon the Owners of the Subseries 2012G-1 Bonds, MTA, the Remarketing Agent, the Tender Agent, the Credit Facility Issuer and the Trustee.
+Determination of the interest rate for the Subseries 2020B-1 Bonds, as provided herein, will, in the absence of manifest error, be conclusive and binding upon the Owners of the Subseries 2020B-1 Bonds, MTA, the Remarketing Agent, the Tender Agent, the Credit Facility Issuer and the Trustee.

-Tender, Presentation and Purchase Provisions of the Subseries 2012G-1 Bonds During the Daily Mode
+Tender, Presentation and Purchase Provisions of the Subseries 2020B-1 Bonds During the Weekly Mode

-Purchase on Demand of Owners of Subseries 2012G-1 Bonds in Daily Mode.
-Any Subseries 2012G-1 Bond (or portions thereof in Authorized Denominations) in the Daily Mode that is not a Bank Bond is subject to purchase, on the demand of the Owner thereof, at a price (the Purchase Price) equal to the principal amount so tendered plus accrued interest (if the Purchase Date is not an Interest Payment Date) on any Business Day (the Purchase Date) (such purchase to be made on the Business Day upon which such demand is made), upon irrevocable notice (the Tender Notice) submitted by Electronic Means to the Tender Agent and the Remarketing Agent (promptly confirmed in writing to the Tender Agent and the Remarketing Agent (promptly confirmed in writing to the Tender Agent and the Remarketing Agent, will be irrevocable with respect to the tender for which such Tender Notice was delivered and that tender will occur on the Purchase Date specified in that Tender Notice.
-The Tender Agent will, as soon as practicable, notify the Trustee and the Credit Facility Issuer of the principal amount of the Subseries 2012G-1 Bond being tendered.
-The contents of any Tender Notice will be conclusive and binding on all parties.
+Purchase on Demand of Owners of Subseries 2020B-1 Bonds in Weekly Mode.
+Any Subseries 2020B-1 Bonds (or portions thereof in Authorized Denominations) in the Weekly Mode that are not Bank Bonds are subject to purchase, on the demand of the Owner thereof, on a Business Day at a price (the Purchase Price) equal to the principal amount so tendered plus accrued interest (if the Purchase Date is not an Interest Payment Date).
+Owners must deliver a written notice of tender (the Tender Notice), or telephonic notice of tender to the Tender Agent and the Remarketing Agent, promptly confirmed in writing, to the Tender Agent and the Remarketing Agent, promptly confirmed in writing, to the Tender Agent and the Remarketing Agent, will be irrevocable with respect to the tender for which such Tender Agent and the Remarketing Agent, will be irrevocable with respect to the tender for which such Tender Notice was delivered and that tender will occur on the Purchase Date specified in that Tender Notice.
+The Tender Agent will notify the Trustee and the Credit Facility Issuer by the close of business on the next succeeding Business Day of the receipt of any Tender Notice.

-Subseries 2012G-1 Bonds Registered in the Name of DTC.
-During any period that the Subseries 2012G-1 Bonds are registered in the name of DTC or a nominee thereof pursuant to the Transportation Resolution,
+Subseries 2020B-1 Bonds Registered in the Name of DTC.
+During any period that the Subseries 2020B-1 Bonds are registered in the name of DTC or a nominee thereof pursuant to the Transportation Resolution,